zephyrproject-rtos/zephyr/doc/object/object_microkernel.rst

 ==============

-A semaphore has to be defined in the project file, for example :file:`projName.vpf`, which will specify the object type, and the name of the semaphore.
-Use the following syntax in the VPF file to define a semaphore::
+A semaphore has to be defined in the project file, for example :file:`projName.mdef`, which will specify the object type, and the name of the semaphore.
+Use the following syntax in the MDEF file to define a semaphore::

 .. code-block:: console

    SEMA %name %node

-An example of a semaphore entry for use in the VPF file:
+An example of a semaphore entry for use in the MDEF file:

 .. code-block:: console